Escort Booking advice

 Be aware that most providers WILL NOT cater for clients under the age of 23.

-Asking for an appointment the same day will usually not work either – Providers need time to prepare and to check your backround.
+Providers book days ahead and need time to prepare and to check your backround.
 Trying to force a meeting could get you blocked.

 Available now – Does not mean the provider is waiting for your boner, “available now” means they are available to accept bookings.
-Please refer to our dictionary if you are unsure of the terms used.

 Providers don’t need to know your sexual history, marital status, kids etc, etc.